ophub/luci-app-amlogic/README.md

 #### Description of default settings

-- The default OpenWrt firmware ( [Superset plugin version](https://github.com/breakings/OpenWrt/releases/tag/ARMv8) | [Featured plugin version](https://github.com/breakings/OpenWrt/releases/tag/armv8_mini) ) and [kernel](https://github.com/breakings/OpenWrt/tree/main/opt/kernel) download service of the plug-in is supported by [breakings](https://github.com/breakings/OpenWrt).
+- The default OpenWrt firmware ( [Superset plugin version](https://github.com/breakings/OpenWrt/releases/tag/ARMv8) | [Featured plugin version](https://github.com/breakings/OpenWrt/releases/tag/armv8_mini) | [flippy share version](https://github.com/breakings/OpenWrt/releases/tag/flippy_openwrt) ) and [kernel](https://github.com/breakings/OpenWrt/tree/main/opt/kernel) download service of the plug-in is supported by [breakings](https://github.com/breakings/OpenWrt).
 He is an active and enthusiastic manager of the Flippy community, familiar with OpenWrt compilation, and familiar with the installation and use of various boxes supported by `Flippy`, Regarding the problems encountered in the compilation and use of OpenWrt, you can consult the community or his Github for feedback.

 ## Screenshot